-- Contain and/or clean up the spill only if you are trained and can do so safely - Evacuate the room(s) where the spill occurred. - Call 911 from a safe place with as much information as possible about the material spilled and amount. - Meet emergency responders to provide information. - Notify Environmental, Health & Safety Department at (608) 265-5000 as soon as possible.
+- Contain and/or clean-up the spill ONLY if you are trained and can do so safely. - Evacuate the room(s) where the spill occurred. - Call 911 from a safe place with as much information as possible about the material spilled and amount. - Meet emergency responders to provide additional information. - Notify Environmental, Health & Safety at (608) 265-5000 as soon as possible.
 EH&S will handle regulatory reporting and record keeping.

-Report any hazardous gas leaks to University Police by calling 911.
+Report any hazardous gas leaks to UWPD by calling 911.

-🖉 Utility Failures
+Utility Failures

-Report any utility failure (power outage, flooding, steam leaks, etc) to Physical Plant by dialing (608) 263-3333 (Voice) or (608) 265-4550 (TDD).
+Report any utility failure (power outage, flooding, steam leaks, etc.) to the Physical Plant by dialing (608) 263-3333.
 Be prepared to provide the following information:

-- Your name
+- · Your name.

-- Phone number where you can be reached
+- · Phone number where you can be reached.

-- Building name nature of the incident
+- Building name nature of the incident.

-- Floor(s) or area affected room number
+- Floor(s) or area affected room number.